SynelnykE/ISTQB_PracticalTeasing1/README.md

-# ISTQB_PracticalTeasing1
+# ISTQB_PracticalTesting1
-For HT on ISTQB_PracticalTeasingCourse
+For HT on ISTQB_PracticalTestingCourse